ColetteThomson/famous-quotes-quiz/README.md

 ## Deployment
 ### Project Creation
-The project was created using GitHub and choosing a new repository [Quizz-Pro](https://colettethomson.github.io/quizz-pro/).<br>
+The project was created using GitHub and choosing a new repository.<br>
 The following terminal commands were used during this project:
 * git add . - this command adds a change in the working directory to the staging area.
 * git commit -m "*message*" - this command details the change/s made in the 'message' section and then commits the changes to the local repository.